 WHO DELIVERS THE SERVICE?

-Life stories are prepared by trained volunteers with specific life story writing skills.
+Life stories are prepared by our trained volunteers with specific life story writing skills.
 They work with you to document your story the way you want it documented.
 There is no charge for this service.